Ramzi T. Salamé

-Ramzi Toufic Salamé (born July 17, 1953 in Lebanon) is a writer and painter of Lebanese origin.
+Ramzi Toufic Salamé (17 July 1953 – 29 December 2023) was a Lebanese writer and painter.

 Biography

 Salamé's parents were Lebanese immigrants in Liberia, but his early years were spent in Lebanon.
 He studied management studies at the American University of Beirut and law at the Saint Joseph University.

+Salamé died on 29 December 2023, at the age of 70.

 Literary career

-He wrote the following works in French.
+Salamé wrote the following works in French.
 They have been translated into Arabic.